zacharyelston/rrmcpy/README.md

 - `redmine-delete-version` - Deletes a version by ID
 - `redmine-get-issues-by-version` - Gets all issues for a specific version

-### Template Management
-- `redmine-use-template` - Creates an issue using a Redmine template issue (recommended method)
-- `redmine-create-subtasks` - Creates standard subtasks for a parent issue
-- `redmine-list-templates` - Lists available issue templates
-- `redmine-list-issue-templates` - Lists all available issue templates from the Templates project

-> **Note**: The previously available `redmine-create-from-template` tool has been removed.
-Please use `redmine-use-template` instead, which provides more flexibility and better integration with Redmine template issues.

-### Wiki Management
+### Wiki Management (5 tools)
 - `redmine-list-wiki-pages` - Lists all wiki pages for a project
 - `redmine-get-wiki-page` - Gets content of a specific wiki page
 - `redmine-create-wiki-page` - Creates a new wiki page
 - `redmine-update-wiki-page` - Updates an existing wiki page
 - `redmine-delete-wiki-page` - Deletes a wiki page

-### User Management
+### Template Management (4 tools)
+- `redmine-use-template` - Creates an issue using a Redmine template issue with dynamic placeholders
+- `redmine-create-subtasks` - Creates standard subtasks for a parent issue
+- `redmine-list-templates` - Lists available issue templates
+- `redmine-list-issue-templates` - Lists all available issue templates from the Templates project

+> **Note**: The template system now accepts any placeholder variables dynamically through kwargs.

+### Administrative Tools (3 tools)
 - `redmine-current-user` - Gets current authenticated user information

-### Utility
 - `redmine-health-check` - Checks Redmine API health
 - `redmine-version-info` - Gets version and environment information